diagrid-labs/catalyst-samples/workflow/csharp/CatalystAspire/README.md

 This is the Aspire solution that uses the Diagrid Catalyst managed workflow engine and Diagrid Catalyst managed state store.

 1. Navigate to the Aspire solution in this folder: `workflow\csharp\CatalystAspire\CatalystAspireApp-Final`.
-2. Start the Aspire application:
+2. Login to Diagrid Catalyst:

     ```bash
+    diagrid login
+    ```
+3. Start the Aspire application:

+    ```bash
     aspire run
     ```

-3. Use the POST `start` endpoint in the [CatalystAspireApp.ApiService.http](CatalystAspireApp-Final\CatalystAspireApp.ApiService\CatalystAspireApp.ApiService.http) file to start a workflow.
+4. Use the POST `start` endpoint in the [CatalystAspireApp.ApiService.http](CatalystAspireApp-Final\CatalystAspireApp.ApiService\CatalystAspireApp.ApiService.http) file to start a workflow.

-4. Use the Aspire Resources tab to navigate to the Catalyst Dashboard:
+5. Use the Aspire Resources tab to navigate to the Catalyst Dashboard:

 ![Aspire Resources](img/aspire-resources-catalyst.png)

-5. In Catalyst, use the workflow tab to navigate to the workflow view:
+6. In Catalyst, use the workflow tab to navigate to the workflow view:

 ![Catalyst Workflows](img/catalyst-workflows.png)